learn-co-curriculum/keyword-arguments-default-arguments/README.md

-So note that there are two parts to a function.
-Defining a function and executing a function.
-The function is defined in the first block of code beginning with the keyword `def`.
-However, declaring a function is like building a tool.
-You do not put it to use until you use it.
-To use, or execute the function, you write the name of the function followed by parentheses.
-And note you can reuse the function as many times as you want.
+So note that there are two parts to using a function: defining a function and executing a function.
+Defining a function happens first, and afterwards when we call `greet_employees()` we execute the function.

 ```python